 Te Moana ā Toi Te Huatahi: Bay of Plenty Region

 Bay of Plenty's Māori landscape is culturally rich and dynamic.
 Our region's population is 28 percent Māori.
-Of the region's land area, 38 percent is in Māori ownership, with 1800 Māori Land Trusts managing these assets.
-There are 34 iwi, over 142 hapū and more than 200 marae located across the region.
-Te Arawa, Mataatua, Nukutere, Takitimu, Horouta and Tainui are the Waka groupings.
-See Iwi by Māori Constituency 2011 (14.8MB, PDF).
+Of the regions land area, 38 percent is in Māori ownership, with 1800 Māori Land Trusts managing these assets.
+There are 35 iwi, 260 hapū and 224 marae located across the region.
+Te Arawa, Mataatua, Nukutere, Takitimu, Horouta and Tainui are the Waka grouping.
+See Iwi by Māori Constituency 2014 (14.7MB, PDF).

 Te Moana a Toi-te-Huatahi is the recognised Māori name for the region that translates to "The Ocean of Toi of the First Fruits".
 The region has a range of pristine natural landscapes including the Rotorua Te Arawa lakes, Tauranga harbour, Ōhiwa harbour and the Whakatāne, Kaituna, Rangitāiki and Wairoa rivers.
 These natural resources are some of the jewels (taonga) of the region.

 The Māori Policy team is part of the Bay of Plenty Regional Council's Strategy & Science Group.
 This team consists of a Strategic Engagement Manager, Māori Policy Team Leader, Pou Ngaio, Strategic Engagement Coordinator, two Senior Treaty Advisors and three Māori Policy Advisors based in Whakatāne, Tauranga and Rotorua.
 Some of our work includes:

 - Providing advice on Treaty claims and settlements

 - Supporting the development of hapū and iwi management plans